NVIDIA/NVFlare/examples/advanced/kaplan-meier-he/README.md

 This example illustrates two features:
 * How to perform Kaplan-Meier survival analysis in federated setting without and with secure features via time-binning and Homomorphic Encryption (HE).
-* How to use the Flare Workflow Controller API to contract a workflow to facilitate HE under simulator mode.
+* How to use the Flare ModelController API to contract a workflow to facilitate HE under simulator mode.

 ## Secure Multi-party Kaplan-Meier Analysis
 Kaplan-Meier survival analysis is a one-shot (non-iterative) analysis performed on a list of events and their corresponding time.
 In this example, we use [lifelines](https://zenodo.org/records/10456828) to perform this analysis.